wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.8.0 =
-* Fixed: fixed an issue with affiliates
+* Fixed: fixed an issue with affiliates.
-* Added: added the wpscProductSelectDropdown() function
+* Added: added the wpscProductSelectDropdown() function.

 = 3.7.2 =
 * Updated: Some strings that weren't translatable now are ready for translation